Prep School FAQs

 Will my dog need training outside of Prep School?

 Prep School is designed to teach dogs basic skills and improve parent knowledge.
 Depending on your ultimate goals for your dog, additional training beyond Prep School may be needed.
 Some behaviors will require additional or specialized training because they are not included in the curriculum, do not appear at school, or require more customization (or a trainer that specializes in the specific behavior).
+Make sure to ask about any issues you’re experiencing during your phone consultation to determine whether additional private training will be needed, or if a simultaneous group class might be of help!
+(Group Classes are held on site and Specialized Private Lessons are offered through our sister company Zoe’s Dog Training.
+Both are an additional cost)

 Will my dog get homework?